 Manufacturing Defects

-Manufacturing defects occur when a company is constructing or producing a product.
+Manufacturing-related product defects occur when a company is constructing or producing a product.
 In these situations, a product typically has a safe design, and the defect gets introduced during the manufacturing phase.
-One of the major differences between a design defect and a manufacturing defect is that manufacturing defects might not impact every product.
+One of the major differences between a design defect and a manufacturing defect is that latter might not impact every product.

 For example, consider a company that mass produces desk chairs for a home office.
 One day, one of the machines that fasten pieces of a chair together malfunctions, and pieces get attached unevenly.
 The company eventually realizes the issue, so they implement a product recall of the defective chairs.
 In this situation, only the chairs constructed when the machine was malfunctioning are defective, not every single chair the company made.